-Underbelly Festival is back for its tenth year on the Southbank with an incredible line-up, including headline shows from four countries across four different continents by some of the finest purveyors of circus in the world.
+Underbelly Festival is back for its eleventh year on the Southbank with an incredible line-up, including headline shows from four countries across four different continents by some of the finest purveyors of circus in the world.

 Open from April until the end of September, Underbelly Festival Southbank brings the best in live circus, comedy, cabaret and family entertainment to the heart of London.
 We've got an amazing line-up of shows in an amazing city-centre, pop-up festival world.
 You can enjoy international street food, after work drinks in one of London's largest outdoor bars and a true festival atmosphere on the banks of the Thames.

 Our shows are short (usually only an hour long), sharp and very sweet.
 And the vast majority of tickets are under £20 making Underbelly Festival your affordable entertainment destination in London this summer.

 Seven acrobats push their physical limits without reserve; this performance is simultaneously raw, frantic and delicate.
 Supported by driving live percussion and presented so intimately that you can feel the heat, hear every breath, and be immersed in every moment.

 The TuckShop Live!